-The risk of a bad adjustment can include:
+The risk of a bad headlamp adjustment can include:

-- dazzling of oncoming drivers (1% error in the aiming = dazzling is multiplied by 20)
+- dazzling oncoming drivers (1% error in beam setting multiplies dazzling by 20%)

-- lack of visibility for the driver (1% error in the aiming = lighting efficiency is 20 times worse at 50 meters)
+- lack of visibility for the driver (1% error in beam setting reduces lighting efficiency by 20 times at 50 metres)

-This calls for additions like suspension sensors and electric stepper motors in order to identify the need for a change of position as well as to physically make the change.
-All the above are controlled by a lighting ECU.
+These regulations call for technological additions such as suspension sensors and electric stepper motors.
+These devices identify the need for a change as well as physically making the adjustment.
+All of this is controlled by a lighting ECU.

-The low beam must be aimed in a certain range (between -0.5% and -2.5%) Legislation imposes 6 positions (depending on the load of the vehicle)
+A headlight’s low beam must be aimed between -0.5% and -2.5%, and current legislation requires 6 different positions (depending on the load of the vehicle).